NanoVNA-Saver/nanovna-saver/README.md

     (You may need to install the additional packages python3-distutils, python3-setuptools and python3-wheel for this command to work on some distributions.)

+    Mint Linux 19.3 in addition to the above (Mint is fussy when installing these via pip3)

+        python3.7 -m pip install --upgrade pip numpy scipy

 5. Once completed run with the following command

         python3.7 nanovna-saver.py